The 10 Early Warning Signs of Cancer in Dogs

 If your dog has had a persistent cough for longer than a couple of days, or has started to display breathing difficulties, this can indicate more serious health issues that need to be investigated.

-Dogs don’t really get colds and coughs like humans, so this is something to watch out for.
+Dogs don’t really get colds and coughs like humans, so this could be a sign of cancer in dogs.

 6. Increased drinking or frequency of urinating

-Increased drinking or urinating can be a warning sign for certain types of cancer, as well as other metabolic illnesses.
+Increased drinking or urinating can be a warning sign for certain types of cancer in dogs, as well as other metabolic illnesses.

 If your dog has started to go outside multiple times in an evening, it’s time to get this checked.